markostanimirovic/ngrx-signal-store-playground/README.md

 ### `rxEffect`

 The `rxEffect` function is inspired by the `ComponentStore.effect` method.
-It provides the ability to manage asynchronous side effects by using RxJS.
+It provides the ability to manage side effects by using RxJS operators.
 It returns a function that accepts a static value, signal, or observable as an input argument.

 The `rxEffect` function can be used in the following way: